JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::environment::checkroot()

-Check if the user is root. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L798-L800)
+Check if the user is root. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L791-L793)
+@dev-note: This function is required for the installation of the vStacklet software.

 #### return codes:

-- 1 = you must be root to run this script.
+- 1 - you must be root to run this script.

 ---

 ### vstacklet::environment::checkdistro()

-Check if the distro is Ubuntu 18.04/20.04 | Debian 9/10/11 [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L810-L821)
+Check if the distro is Ubuntu 18.04/20.04 | Debian 9/10/11 [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L803-L814)
+@dev-note: This function is required for the installation of the vStacklet software.

 #### return codes:

-- 2 = this script only supports Ubuntu 18.04/20.04 | Debian 9/10/11
+- 2 - this script only supports Ubuntu 18.04/20.04 | Debian 9/10/11

 ---

 ### vstacklet::intro()

-Prints the intro message. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L830-L853)
+Prints the intro message. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L823-L846)
+@dev-note: This function is required for the installation of the vStacklet software.

 ---

 ### vstacklet::dependencies::array()

-Handles various dependencies for the vStacklet software. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L880-L909)
+Handles various dependencies for the vStacklet software. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L875-L904)
+@dev-note: This function is required for the installation of the vStacklet software.

 *function has no options*